Last updated on March 15, 2023. We track all revisions and include the latest changes below.

 People may also hear or read content informed by external style guides.
-For example, NPR-produced shows can be heard on-air at 89.3 FM, on the KPCC app, or at kpcc.org.
+For example, NPR-produced shows can be heard on-air at LAist 89.3 FM, on the LAist app, or at laist.com/radio.

 The guidance below supersedes any previous internal guidance.
 We invite you to share your perspective below as this is a living guide that will be updated.

 Digital Blackface and Methane are new entries.
 The first directs non-Black staff to avoid using media of Black culture to convey emotion — such as with GIFs in stories — with tools for staff to help spot it.
 The second reflects a change from natural gas to methane, with directions to use both terms accurately for clarity.

 When considering food and culture, what people deem authentic can be deeply subjective.
 The notion of authenticity can connote an idealized version of a specific time and place, informed by ideas of class, race or supremacy.
 But culture isn’t static; it’s dynamic.